 Next, we explore the destination countries to which firms export their pollution.
-Specifically, we examine whether the difference in policy strictness between the home and the foreign country can predict whether and the extent to which such exporting takes place.
+Specifically, we examine whether the difference in policy strictness between the home and the foreign country can predict the extent to which such exporting takes place.
 Using a firm-country-year panel, we test whether the relative strictness of environmental policies in the home country versus the foreign country is correlated with more pollution abroad.
 Indeed, we find that firms pollute more in a foreign country when the difference in the strictness in environmental policies between the home and the foreign country is greater.

-The results thus far are consistent with the pollution haven hypothesis, suggesting the firms perform their polluting activities in countries with lenient environmental policies.
-Prior studies that examined this hypothesis were based on limited data, e.g., aggregated at the industry or country levels, or lacked actual emissions data.5
+The results thus far are consistent with the pollution haven hypothesis, suggesting that firms perform their polluting activities in countries with lenient environmental policies.
+Prior studies examining this hypothesis are based on limited data, e.g., aggregated at the industry or country levels, or lack actual emissions data.6

 Our data allow us to dive deeper into the drivers of carbon leakage.
+We perform three analyses on this account.

-Specifically, a combination of both push and pull forces can explain our baseline results of carbon leakage.
+First, a combination of both push and pull forces can explain our baseline results of carbon leakage.
 The push is in evidence when firms export their polluting operations to foreign countries in response to tightened environmental regulations in their home countries.
 The motivation for this move is purely economic because complying with stricter environmental policies is costly, requiring investment in resources such as waste treatment, auditing, and litigation (see, e.g., Christainsen and Haveman, 1981; Stewart, 1993).
 The pulling force is in action when countries deliberately impose relatively weak environmental policies to attract the economic activity of polluting firms.
 Such countries may benefit, at least in the short run, from the economic growth that additional industrial production would likely bring through employment and investment.